Jeremiah 13:23-27

 Persistent sin forms patterns that enslave the heart, making repentance urgent before judgment falls.

 23 Can the Ethiopian change his skin, or the leopard his spots?
-Then may you also do good, who are accustomed to do evil.
+Neither are you able to do good—you who are accustomed to doing evil.

-25 This is your lot, the portion measured to you from me,” says Yahweh, “because you have forgotten me, and trusted in falsehood.”
+25 This is your lot, the portion I have measured to you,” declares the LORD, “because you have forgotten Me and trusted in falsehood.

-26 Therefore I will also uncover your skirts on your face, and your shame will appear.
+26 So I will pull your skirts up over your face, that your shame may be seen.

 Persistent sin forms patterns that enslave the heart, making repentance urgent before judgment falls.